MobileManipulation/eye_hand_calibration/README.md

 # eye\_hand\_calibration

+WARNING - this code requires several other ROS nodes to run - currently UNDER CONSTRUCTION

 This repository contains tools for performing eye-hand calibration on the KUKA arm with PTU/Kinect head.
 It consists of two tools: